We’ve all gotta start somewhere.

 Whether you’re still in your mid-teens in high school or looking for your first job after finishing university, you’ve got hundreds of job title options in dozens of industries.

 Because we know it can be challenging to come up with ideas for what your first job should be (not to mention landing that job), we’ve come up with this article to help make things easier.
 Use these to help come up with first-time job ideas or validate the ideas you already have.

 Here are the best first jobs for teenagers, young adults, and students:

 1. Food Service Jobs

-From Starbucks to fine-dining restaurants, food service gigs make for great entry-level jobs.
+From Starbucks to fine-dining restaurants, food service gigs make for great entry-level jobs for beginners.
 Here are a few of the most popular food industry jobs for people without experience:

 - Waitress, waiter, or server